Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Preliminary

 \subsection{Positive system}

-Let $\mathbb{R}_+$ denote the set of nonnegative real numbers.
-Denote the set of all $m\times n$ matrices with each entry in $\mathbb{R}_+$ by $\mathbb{R}_+^{m\times n}$.
-We say such matrices are nonnegative and adopt the notation $A>0$ ($\ge 0$).
-If, in addition, $A $ has at least one positive entry, we say $A$ is positive ($A>0$).
-If all the entries are positive, we say $A$ is strictly positive ($A\gg 0$).
-The nonnegativity, positivity, and strictly positivity of vectors can be defined likewise. $A<0$ (or $\leq 0$) if $-A>0$ ($\geq 0$).
-A square matrix $A\in \mathbb{R}^{n\times n}$ is said to be Schur if all modules of its eigenvalues smaller than $1$.
-If the off-diagonal entries are nonnegative, we say this square matrix is Metzler.
+Let $\mathbb{R}_+$ be the set of nonnegative real numbers and $\mathbb{Z}_+$ the set of all nonnegative integers.
+Denote the set of all $m\times n$ matrices with each entry in $\mathbb{R}_+$ by $\mathbb{R}_+^{m\times n}$ and let ${\bf 1}$ (or ${\bf 0}$) represent an all-one (or all-zero) matrix or vector with proper dimensions.
+We say such matrices are nonnegative whenever $a_{ij} \geq0$ and adopt the notation $A\ge {\bf 0}$.
+If, in addition, $A $ has at least one positive entry, we say $A$ is positive with $A>{\bf 0}$, i.e., $A\geq {\bf 0}$ and $A \neq {\bf 0}$.
+If all the entries are positive, $A$ is strictly positive with $A\gg {\bf 0}$.
+The nonnegativity, positivity, and strictly positivity of vectors can be defined likewise.
+A matrix $A\in \mathbb{R}^{n\times n}$ is said to be Schur if all its eigenvalues have norm less than one.
+We use the symbols $A \succ {\bf 0}$ and $ A \succeq \, {\bf 0}$ to describe the fact that $A$ is positive definite and positive semidefinite matrix, respectively.
+We will reverse the direction of inequality symbols if $-A$ satisfies one of the aforementioned properties.

 Consider the following linear discrete-time system: